pavithraes/xprof/docs/memory_viewer.md

 1. User control dropdowns that let you customize the data that you’re
     visualizing:
     *   Memory types: The supported memory types are accelerator-dependent.
-For GPUs, the focus is on the High Bandwidth Memory (HBM), whereas for TPUs, you can additionally view usage for on-chip memories including VMEM, SMEM, CMEM, Sync Flags (SFlag), Sparsecore, and also the Host memory.
+For GPUs, the focus is on the High Bandwidth Memory (HBM) and Host Memory.
+        For TPUs, you can additionally view usage for on-chip memories including VMEM, SMEM, CMEM, Sync Flags (SFlag), and Sparsecore, as well as the Host memory.
     *   Modules: These are the XLA programs that were part of your execution.
 A good starting point is often a top-level module, labeled something like “jit_train_step” or “jit_generate”.